Association for Decentralised Energy

-The Association for Decentralised Energy (ADE), formerly the Combined Heat and Power Association, is an advocate of an integrated approach to delivering energy locally.
+The Association for Decentralised Energy (ADE), formerly the Combined Heat and Power Association, is a trade association that supports the growth of decentralised energy systems, such as district heating systems.
+The association is based in London.
 The ADE was founded in 1967 as the District Heating Association, becoming the Combined Heat and Power Association in 1983, and was then renamed to the Association for Decentralised Energy on 12 January 2015.

-The ADE has over 100 members.
+The Association merged with the Association for the Conservation of Energy in 2018.
+ADE represents 160 organisations within the energy sector.

-The ADE acts as an advocate for its members by engaging with Government and key decision makers to support cost effective and efficient solutions to industry, businesses and householders by:
+The ADE acts as an advocate for its members by engaging with Government and decision makers to support cost effective and efficient solutions to industry, businesses and householders by: